 To the Brian O’Nolan Estate,

 We, the undersigned, write to request your agreement to the publication of Cruiskeen Lawn as an online, open access, facsimile database.
-We would like to launch this revolutionary new scholarly resource at the fifth international Flann O’Brien conference in Dublin in July 2019.
+We would like to formally launch this revolutionary new scholarly resource at the sixth international Flann O’Brien conference in Boston in 2021.

 In this letter we argue that this project will achieve three important goals: (1) spark a new wave of O’Brien scholarship; (2) expand the possibilities of such scholarship; and (3) canonize his journalism in a consolidated digital archive.